 A widely-skilled, highly self-motivated Media professional and author with a track record of innovation, development and results.
-Currently working at St Helens RFC as their Media Manager.
-Specialisms also include ghost writing autobiographies, Yorkshire Dales travel features, feature writing, book editing and radio.
+Currently working at Yorkshire Dales Millennium Trust as their Marketing and Communications Officer Specialisms also include ghost writing autobiographies, Yorkshire Dales travel features, feature writing, book editing and radio.
 CV available on request by email or log on to www.mascarandymedia.com

 |Click here to see sample photos|